 Our primary data source is the universe of personal income tax returns filed in Pakistan over the period 2007-2009.
 We measure earnings as the taxable income reported by individuals on these returns.
 Using unique personal identifiers, we link these returns to the Tax Register, which contains information on individual characteristics such as the date of birth, place of birth, and occupation.
-We do not observe the religion of a person, but Pakistan is a predominantly Muslim country where more than 97% of the population report Islam as their religion (Esposito, 2004).
+We do not observe the religion of a person, but Pakistan is a predominantly Muslim country where more than 97 percent of the population report Islam as their religion (Esposito, 2004).

 We restrict our sample to individuals born between 1924 and 1989.
 These 66 birth cohorts cover two complete cycles of Ramadan's advance through the solar year, allowing us to control for an important confounder in our setup-birth seasonality-nonparametrically.
 In the data, the birth date of individuals who know their year of birth but not the exact day is coded as the 1st January of the birth year.
-To avoid any measurement error, we drop all observation where the reported birth day is the 1st of January.
+To avoid any measurement error arising from it, we drop all observation where the reported birth day is the 1st of January.
 We also drop observations where the date of birth or taxable income is missing.
-Applying these restrictions leaves us with a sample of nearly one million observations for which we observe both the exact birth date and earnings.
+Applying these restrictions leaves us with a sample of nearly one million observations for which we observe both the birth date and earnings.

-We combine the exact birth date with the normal gestation length of 266 days to create our measures of Ramadan exposure.
+We combine the birth date with the normal gestation length of 266 days to construct our measures of Ramadan exposure.
 This strategy is illustrated in Figure II.
 The left vertical axis shows the conception date, which we calculate as the birth date minus 266.
-We divide individuals into twelve groups depending on the pregnancy month in which they experienced Ramadan.
+We divide individuals into twelve groups depending on their conception date relative to Ramadan.
 It is easy to see from the figure that individuals conceived in the month Ramadan began in, indicated by month 0, are partially exposed with the exposure length varying between 1 and 29 days.
-Compared to them, those in months -2 and -1 are not exposed and those in months 1-9 are exposed in the corresponding pregnancy month.
+Compared to them, those in months -2 and -1 are not exposed and those in months 1-8 are fully exposed in the corresponding pregnancy month.
+Finally, individuals in month 9 were born during Ramadan.
+Being so, they are also partially exposed with the exposure length varying between 1 and 29 days in the period just before their birth.
 In some specifications, we use a trimester measure of exposure, classifying individuals exposed in pregnancy months 1-3 in the first trimester, 4-6 in the second, and 7-9 in the third.

 Using the normal pregnancy length can create measurement error in our exposure measures if the pregnancy lasts more or less than the normal term.
-Note, however, that individuals classified in month -2 would be exposed only if the pregnancy term falls in the (295, 325] days interval, which is an extremely unlikely event (Jukic et al., 2013).6 Given that we have more power than is usually available in such studies, our baseline category in all specifications consists of individuals classified in month -2 only and we show results for all other months separately.
-The measurement error in conception date is therefore not a significant concern in our setting.
+Note, however, that individuals classified in month -2 would be exposed only if the pregnancy term falls in the (295, 325] days interval,8 which is an extremely unlikely event (Jukic et al., 2013).
+Our reference category therefore includes certainly not exposed individuals only.
+We have more power than is usually available in such studies and therefore can show results for other months relative to this baseline category of certainly unexposed separately.